 2. Ambient Light Sensor:

 This sensor helps mobile to adjust screen brightness automatically by detecting the surrounding light.
-When the auto-brightness mode is on in mobile the sensor works for adjusting screen brightness.
+When the auto-brightness mode is on the sensor works for adjusting screen brightness.

 3. Barometer Sensor: